Roll of Honour Project-ABBPAST

 1. Industry & Commerce - Book_1_Industry_and_Commerce.pdf

-The story of Abbotskerswell's industrial development from its farming roots to industrialisation.
+This is the story of Abbotskerswell's industrial development from its farming roots to industrialisation.
 It includes a study of

 2. Houses & Families - Book_2_Houses_and_Families.pdf

-This is the story of Abbotskerswell's houses and the people who lived in them, from the old thatched cottages
+This volume is the story of Abbotskerswell's houses and the people who lived in them; from the old thatched cottages

 3. Religion & Education - Book_3_Religion_and_Education.pdf

-education is told from the early 19th century to the present days, with the first proper school buildings of 1875 still being used.
+education is told from the early 19th century to the present day, with the first proper school buildings of 1875 still being used.

 4. Pubs Clubs & Governance - Book_4_Pubs,_Clubs_and_Governace.pdf

 This volume completes the initial four booklets in the series.
 It tells the story of the five public houses that existed in the